KSUM announces IPL2021 to boost innovation, technology and entrepreneurship | ExBulletin

 KSUM announces IPL2021 to boost innovation, technology and entrepreneurship

-Kochi: The Kerala Startup Mission (KSUM) has launched a novel initiative as part of its flagship product, the IEDC (Innovation and Entrepreneurship Development Center) program.
+The Kerala Startup Mission (KSUM) has launched a novel initiative as part of its flagship product, the Innovation and Entrepreneurship Development Center (IEDC) program.

 Named the Innovator Premier League (IPL) 2021, the initiative follows Prime Minister Pinaraien Bijayan’s announcement of an innovation challenge last weekend when opening a digital hub at KSUM’s integrated startup complex in Calamasary.
 Was done.